Taking Summer Classes?

-If you were eligible to receive the Pell Grant during the Fall 2014/ Spring 2015 semesters and you did not enroll full time (12+ credit hours) during both semesters, you may be able to receive some Pell Grant funding during summer.
+If you were eligible to receive the Pell Grant during the Fall 2016 / Spring 2017 semesters and you did not enroll full-time (12+ credit hours) during both semesters, you may be able to receive some Pell Grant funding during summer.

-Hawkeye scholarships are not awarded for summer semester.
+Hawkeye scholarships are not awarded for summer term.

 If you have exhausted all of your financial aid eligibility during the fall and spring semesters, you may not receive an award for summer financial aid and will be responsible for full tuition payment unless you drop the classes for which you have registered before the tuition refund deadline.